Smart Shopping List

 Check your pantry before you go.
 The fastest way to reduce your list is to cross off what you already have.
 Some apps let you maintain a pantry inventory that does this automatically.

 Plan around what is on sale.
 Once you have a meal plan, check store circulars for sales on your listed items.
-A smart list makes it easy to see everything you need and compare prices.
+A smart grocery list makes it easy to see everything you need and compare prices.

 Batch your shopping.
-A weekly shopping trip based on a meal plan is more efficient than daily trips.
+A weekly trip based on a meal plan is more efficient than daily trips.
 It saves time, reduces impulse purchases, and ensures you have everything for the week's recipes.
 For more strategies, see our grocery shopping tips.

 Share the list.
 If someone else is doing the shopping, a digital smart list they can access on their phone is clearer than a handwritten note.
 They can check items off in real time.